andreiolaru-ro/FLASH-MAS/notes.md

 TODO
 ----
-  * check duplicate names for identifiable entities
+  * check duplicate names for identifiable entities / check identifiables
-  * implement visibleTo property in the deployment input, write visibility data into individual nodes
+  * check if in the end unique entities are unique
-  * implement identifiable property in the deployment input?
+  * implement all properties also as attributes in the configuration
   * protect agents from intrusive / malicious shards?
   * multiple shards per type